Describing Naples is impossible, you have to live it!

 All in the saddle of a comfortable scooter that crosses the most characteristic "alleys" of the city.
 Get on board and discover the many surprises of Naples!

 The first stage, to immediately immerse yourself in the most authentic and ancient Naples is definitely the historical center (declared World Heritage Site by UNESCO in 1995)...

 Spaccanapoli is a taste of everyday life in the city.

 From the hilltop district of Vomero, from the top of the San Martino museum, one can understand the reason for this name (which means breaking Naples in English): the road bisects the historic center of Naples, marking a straight line from the Quartieri Spagnoli to the Forcella quarter.

-Seen from above, the color scheme that characterizes the historic center will strike you and makes Naples one of the most colorful cities in Europe.
+Seen from above, the color scheme that characterizes the historic center will strike you immediately, it makes Naples one of the most colorful cities in Europe.

-Spaccanapoli contains all the essence of Naples: the splendid monuments, the workshops of the artisans, the many cribs and the unmistakable aromas of delicious local cuisine and flavors that tempt until late at night.
-A historic center that has known over the centuries to maintain typical features and traditions.
+Spaccanapoli contains all the essence of Naples: the splendid monuments, the workshops of the artisans, the many nativity scenes and the unmistakable aromas of delicious local cuisine and flavors that tempt until late at night.
+An historic center that has over the centuries maintained its typical features and traditions.